Fifty years in Fitzroy's Corner

 Wednesday 25 September 2019

-Above: The Fitzroy Residents Association’s Martin Brennan, Brian Howe and Erin Tidswell remember the iconic Save Fitzroy Pool campaign.
+Above: The Fitzroy Residents Association’s Martin Brennan, Brian Howe and Erin Tidswell celebrate a milestone five decades in the making.

 Most people remember 1969 as the year we landed on the moon, but it was also a big year for people power in Fitzroy.

 The Fitzroy Residents Association (FRA) was formed to push back against planned demolitions and to help preserve the unique qualities of a storied suburb.
 Former Deputy Prime Minister Brian Howe served as the FRA’s first chairperson.

 With the FRA celebrating its 50th anniversary, current chairperson Martin Brennan is reflecting on some of the achievements of resident action.
 None loom larger in the public’s imagination than the successful 1994 campaign to save the iconic Fitzroy Swimming Pool by the Friends of the Fitzroy Swimming Pool.
 The FRA has also campaigned for important community services, and against what they saw as excessive or inappropriate development.